Introduction

 Deployment pipeline - The automated process that moves code from version control to production.

-Feature flag - A switch that controls whether a feature is active, enabling gradual rollouts and instant rollbacks.
+Feature flag - A switch that controls feature activation, allowing gradual rollouts and quick rollbacks.

-Integration hell - The problems that occur when teams integrate code infrequently, leading to merge conflicts and integration failures.
+Integration hell - Problems from infrequent code integration causing merge conflicts and failures.

 Release engineering - The discipline of building systems that reliably package, test, and deploy software.